 His lovely partner for the evening is thinking Omigawd . . . as many of our partners seemed to do back then, I dunno why . .

-1979 Army “basics” – basic training – and my buddy Graham and I are hitch-hiking from Potch to Harrismith.
+1979 Army “basics” – basic training – and my buddy Graham DryBright Lewis and I are hitch-hiking from Potch to Harrismith.
 Waiting for a next ride outside Villiers in the darkness of that Friday night a clapped-out bakkie stopped.
 At last.
 Jump on, says the weirdo who looks three sheets to the wind, while handing us a quart of beer to share.
-We jumped; We drank; Screaming along the road to Warden we glance nervously through the back window into the cab and over the driver’s shoulder, the speedo needle was quivering at 135kmh!
+We jumped.
+We drank.
+Screaming along the road to Warden we glance nervously over our shoulders through the back window into the cab and over the driver’s shoulder.
+The speedo needle was quivering at 135kmh!
 We glance at each other, trying to be casual.
 Nonchalant.

 COME!
 I barked at Graham.
-Grabbing our balsaks we hopped off and walked back where we’d come from into the night without a backward glance or even a single word to the driver.
+Grabbing our balsaks we hopped off and walked back where we’d come from into the night without a backward glance or a single word to the driver.
 I did not want to engage with him in any way at all.
+Fucked if I was getting into Stockholm Syndrome with the twerp who’d almost killed us!
 We walked till completely out of sight and out of earshot in the dark night.